Goodison Park – Everton FC

 Everton is easily accessible via car, bus, or train.
 From the M6, you would exit at Junction 26 and continue towards the end.
 Then, at the gyratory, turn left and join the M57 Junction 7.
 After, join the M56 at junction 4 and then turn right at the A580.
 From then on, the ground is well signposted and easily reached.
 Also on the car front, many parking spaces are allocated less than half a mile away at Stanley Park.
 This would cost you £5.00 and is approximately a 15 minute walk from the ground.

 When travelling by train, I would advise to get off at Sandhills.
 You would benefit from this, as a bus station is located just outside the station providing you with a service directly to the stadium.
 A bus fare would set you back about £2.00 from the station.

 Although the ticket prices are fairly expensive, the quality and experience of the match is superb at Goodison.
-An adult in the family enclosure costs £36.00 and £18.00 for a junior.
-However, if I were you, I would pay that little extra and go and sit at the "top balcony" in the "Goodison Road End" stand.
+An adult in the family enclosure costs £35 and £20vfor a junior.
+However, if I were you, I would pay that little extra and go and sit at the “top balcony” in the “Goodison Road End” stand.
 These are arguably the best seats in the house, and you can experience the match at a high and side view.
-If you're not one for heights, it's not the place to sit, as it is the tallest part of the stadium.
-For an adult it would cost £40, junior £20, and OAP £26.
+If you’re not one for heights, it’s not the place to sit, as it is the tallest part of the stadium.
+For an adult it would cost £43, junior £20, and OAP £26.

 The ticket prices are often slashed by half price when the fixture is either an F.A or Capital One Cup fixture.
 The standard of the Premier League football is the best in the world, and with Everton playing attractive football at the moment, the return on investment is brilliant.